thingsboard/thingsboard.github.io/smart-energy.md

   - Advanced and flexible visualization for real-time and historical data;
   - Customizable end-user dashboards to analyze and share the results of energy efficiency monitoring;
   - Integration with third-party analytics frameworks and solutions for advanced electricity usage analytics;
-  - Enable energy management by utilizing ThingsBoard API to control and manage smart meters.
+  - Remote control and OTA updates for your smart meters and other devices;
   - Customizable mobile applications with minimum coding efforts;

 ## Smart energy dashboard